The Washington Post wins four George Polk Awards for coverage of VMI, George Floyd, politics, pandemic

 Post reporter Stephanie McCrummen’s dispatches about the changing cultural and political landscape in Georgia won in the political reporting category; Eli Saslow’s interviews with people grappling with the pandemic were named the winner of a new oral-history category; and Ian Shapira’s eye-opening stories about racism at VMI were recognized in state reporting.

-The Post’s six-part series, “George Floyd’s America,” the winner in the justice-reporting category, was produced by a team of Post staff members.
+The Post’s six-part series “George Floyd’s America,” the winner in the justice-reporting category, was produced by a team of Post staff members.
 Based on more than 150 interviews, it documented how housing discrimination, inferior educational opportunities and police intimidation circumscribed Floyd’s life leading up to his death in May.
 The Polk committee said the reporting provided an “uncanny match” to the themes raised by the national movement that arose following his death.

 The four awards tied The Post for the most received in one year by a news organization since the Polks were established in 1949 by Long Island University.
 They are named in memory of George Polk, a CBS News correspondent who was murdered while covering the Greek civil war the year before.
-The New York Times also won four, in 2017 and 2019.
+The New York Times has also won four, in 2017 and 2019.

 The Post was also involved in reporting, editing and publishing stories that were recognized with a special award to the late Regina Martínez, an investigative reporter for Proceso, a weekly publication in Mexico.
-“The Cartel Project,” which linked Mexican politicians to drug dealers and documented the cover up of Martínez’s murder in 2012, was produced by a global network of journalists organized by Forbidden Stories, a Paris-based nonprofit group.
+“The Cartel Project,” which linked Mexican politicians to drug dealers and documented the coverup of Martínez’s murder in 2012, was produced by a global network of journalists organized by Forbidden Stories, a Paris-based nonprofit group.
 Among the lead writers on the project was Dana Priest, a former Post staffer.

 Post Executive Editor Martin Baron said the awards were especially gratifying this year because they recognized the depth and range of the news organization’s journalism, and because the reporting was conducted under the unusual circumstances of the pandemic.